Interactions of galaxies outside clusters and massive groups: Discussion and Conclusions

+In order to analyze the robustness of our findings against the choice of neighbor selection parameter($\Delta M_r$), we restudied the behavior of equivalent width of $H\alpha$ line using different samples of galaxies that are constrained to have brighter as well as fainter neighbors than themselves.
+Figure \ref{fig9} represents a scenarios in which the two distinct target galaxy populations exhibit similar behavior of $W(H\alpha)$ as a function of neighbor separation.
+Well inside the virial radius, $W(H\alpha)$ of late-type galaxies having late-type neighbors, decreases slightly as we traverse the galaxy populations having fainter neighbors (solid cyan line, Figure \ref{fig9}) to those having brighter neighbors(dotted magenta line).
+We can fit the $W(H\alpha)$ as a function of $r_p/r_{vir,nei}$ using the function {The slight decrease in $W(H\alpha)$ as a function of neighbor brightness for passive galaxies can probably be explained in terms of exchange of gas between interacting galaxies}.

-The additional role played by gravitational effects in the evolution of galaxies is evident by morphology independent structural parameter changes in Figure \ref{fig7} as a function of neighbor separation.
-Figure \ref{fig7} presents a comparatively larger variation in $c_{in}$ and $\sigma$ for galaxy pairs that have smaller relative velocity, suggesting an inverse correlation between tidal energy deposits in a galaxy and velocity difference between pairs \citep{2000ApJ...530..660B,2009ApJ...691.1828P}.
-The overall small variation in structural properties as a function of environments as evident in Figure \ref{fig8} suggests these are less closely related to their ''environments'' than are their masses and star formation histories \citep[see e.g. ][]{2005ApJ...631..208B,2008ApJ...675L..13V}.
+The additional role played by gravitational effects in the evolution of galaxies is evident by morphology independent structural parameter changes as a function of neighbor separation.
+A comparatively larger variation in $c_{in}$ and $\ \sigma$ for galaxy pairs that have smaller relative velocity suggests an inverse correlation between tidal energy deposits in a galaxy and \ velocity difference between pairs (Barton {\em et al.} 2000; Park \& Choi 2009). {The overall small variation in structural properties as a function of environments as evident in Figure \ref{fig8} suggests these are less closely related to their `` environments'' than are their masses and star formation histories (see e.g. Blanton {\em et al.} 2005b)}.

 Major outcomes of our studies are as follows. \begin{itemize} \item The properties of passive galaxies that are separated more than the one virial radius of the nearest neighbor are independent of the separation.
 Initial dependence of physical property on the separation starts as soon as the galaxy enters the neighbor's virial radius with another change occurring at about 0.1 $r_{vir,nei}$, which corresponds to $20-30h^{-1}$kpc for galaxies in our sample.